FAANG/faang-validator-service/README.md

 ## Usage

-The application provides two ways to validate metadata:
+The application provides a way to validate metadata:

-1. **File Upload**: Upload a CSV or Excel file containing organism metadata
+1. **File Upload**: Click the "Choose File" button to select a CSV or Excel file containing organism metadata
-2. **Google Sheet**: Provide a Google Sheet URL and worksheet number to validate

-For Google Sheet validation, the application can access public Google Sheets without requiring authentication.
+2. **Validation**: After selecting a file, click the "Validate" button to validate the metadata

 ## Environment Variables